newrelic/newrelic-prometheus-exporters-packages/README.md

 ### nri-config-generator
-`nri-config-generator` folder contains all the code needed to build a binary capable to get as input the classical user configuration and produce as json output a register protocol sample that will trigger in the agent the execution of:
+`nri-config-generator` folder contains all the code needed to build a binary capable to get as input the classical user configuration and as output a register protocol sample that will trigger in the agent the execution of:
- - `nri-prometheus` with the needed configuration (port, ignore rules, targetURL, etc).
+ - `nri-prometheus` with the needed configuration (port, ignore rules, targetURL, etc)
  - the exporter with the specific configuration needed.
 Note that this is not needed if the monitored technology is exporting prometheus metrics natively.

-All the integrations share the same code since the different configuration are passed using the `//go:embed` directive.
+All the integrations share the same code since the different configurations are passed using the `//go:embed` directive.

 In particular the configuration injected are the
  - [entity definition](https://github.com/newrelic/entity-definitions/tree/main/definitions) retrieved at build time and stored in a different repositories
- - the integration configuration stored under `./exporters/{exporterName`
+ - the integration configuration stored under `./exporters/{exporterName}`

 ### How can I track down different versions?

-Since there are a lot of moving pieces it can be confusing checking only nrONE data to understand what is actually running in the environment .
+Since there are a lot of moving pieces it can be difficult data to understand what is actually running in the environment checking only newrelic.
-Each metric will have the following common attributes:
+Each metric will be decorated with the following common attributes:
  - "instrumentation.name": "nri-powerdns", (name of integration)
  - "instrumentation.version": "0.0.2", (version of integration)
  - "collector.name": "infrastructure-agent",  (binary sending data to the backend, in standalone nri-prometue it is nri-prometheus itself)
  - "collector.version": "1.19.2", (version of collector)

-Version of nri-prometheus can be retrieved from the agent one since they are package together.
+The version of nri-prometheus can be retrieved from the agent one since they are package together.
-Version of the exporter can be retrieved from the integration version for the same reason
+The version of the exporter can be retrieved from the integration version for the same reason

 The data regarding the integrations are passed by configuration as metadata to nri-prometheus.